Lead field ECG

 Expected Results

-Upon successful completion of the example, the output defines both the spatial sensitivity of the electrodes and the resulting temporal signals.
-The Lead Field vectors are generated for each lead and saved in IGB format; visualizing these files reveals the sensitivity distribution across the cardiac mesh.
+Upon successful completion of the example, the output defines both the spatial sensitivity of the electrodes and the resulting temporal signals per lead.
+The lead field vectors are generated for each lead and saved in IGB format; visualizing these files reveals the sensitivity distribution across the cardiac mesh.
 By combining these spatial weights with the simulated transmembrane voltages, we compute the final ECG traces, which are exported as .dat files.

 Experiment

-In this example experiment, we execute an end-to-end pipeline: we simulate two converging electrical wavefronts in the heart tissue blocks (monodomain), and in the same run, construct the Lead Field vectors and compute the ECG traces.
+In this example, we execute an end-to-end pipeline: we simulate two converging electrical wavefronts in the heart tissue blocks (monodomain), and in the same run, construct the lead field vectors and compute the ECG traces.

-Note: While this example runs the full pipeline, advanced users can use the '--lf_dir' flag and the '--lf_vmfile' flag to run these steps modularly (e.g., skipping the simulation to re-calculate ECGs with different vm.igb files).
+Note: While this example runs the full pipeline, advanced users can use the '--lf_dir' flag and the '--lf_vmfile' flag to run these steps modularly (e.g., skipping the simulation to re-calculate ECGs for existing vm.igb files).

 Mandatory Parameters

-To activate the Lead Field features during the run, specific parameters must be set:
+To activate the lead field features during the run, specific parameters must be set (which is the case using the default parameters):

 • --lf_config: Defines the lead layout (e.g., 3-lead, 5-lead, 12-lead).
 This is passed to the underlying carputils helper script to set up the electrodes.